JeremieFromARES/ARES-Compiler/README.md

 If you want to learn more about the language in itself please read the "ARES_language.md" file inside this repositery, as this present file will be dedicated to the compiler/transpiler itself.

-## IMPORTANT: THIS PROJECT IS STILL IN EARLY IN DEVELOPMENT AND CERTAIN EXPECTED FEATURES MIGHT BE MISSING
+## IMPORTANT: THIS PROJECT IS STILL EARLY IN DEVELOPMENT AND CERTAIN EXPECTED FEATURES MIGHT BE MISSING